francisdavey/startup-law/source/intro.md

 - The ESM (HMRC's [employment status manual](http://www.hmrc.gov.uk/manuals/esmmanual/index.htm) has more detail than most people could possibly want.

+For an employee you will almost certainly have to organise that their tax is paid (via Paye as You Earn) and also employer's national insurance.
+A full run-down of rates [is available](http://www.hmrc.gov.uk/payerti/forms-updates/rates-thresholds.htm) on the HMRC website.

 ### Workers

  'an individual who has entered into or works under (or, where the employment has ceased) worked under (a) a contract of employment, or (b) any other contract, whether express or implied, and (if it is express) whether oral or in writing, whereby the individual undertakes to do or perform personally any work or services for another party to the contract whose status is not by virtue of the contract that of a client or customer of any profession or business undertaking carried on by the individual'.